Minnesota Attractions That Cater to Kids With Autism

 'Social Stories' Lead to Social Success

 For our family, every visit to a new place requires a social story: a narrative in the form of a video, an app, or simply written down that explains where we’re going, what it’s like, and the types of activities allowed.
 They are a powerful tool and are becoming more readily available all the time.
-AUSM has a list of social stories for everything from going to the airport to visiting Santa.
+AUSM has a list of social narratives for everything from going to the airport to visiting Santa.

 The Works Museum in Bloomington, Minneapolis Institute of Arts and Minnesota Historical Society are a few of the Minnesota organizations that offer social stories for parents to download or watch with their children.
 And the Minnesota Zoo offers a free app, MNZoo4All, that explains the zoo experience with communication tools, sensory-friendly maps and tips to plan your visit.